sreekanth370/razeedeploy-delta/README.md

     : namespace to populate razeedeploy resources into (Default 'razeedeploy') --wk, --watch-keeper=''
+    : install watch-keeper at a specific version (Default 'latest') --cs, --clustersubscription=''
-    : install watch-keeper at a specific version (Default 'latest') --rd-url, --razeedash-url=''
+    : install clustersubscription at a specific version (Default 'latest') --rd-url, --razeedash-url=''
     : url that watch-keeper should post data to --rd-org-key, --razeedash-org-key=''
-    : org key that watch-keeper will use to authenticate with razeedash-url --rr, --remoteresource=''
+    : org key that watch-keeper will use to authenticate with razeedash-url --rd-tags, --razeedash-tags=''
+    : one or more comma-separated subscription tags which were defined in Razeedash --rr, --remoteresource=''
     : install remoteresource at a specific version (Default 'latest') --rrs3, --remoteresources3=''